Deathgasm

-Deathgasm is a 2015 New Zealand comedy horror supernatural dark fantasy film written and directed by Jason Lei Howden in his feature directorial debut.
+Deathgasm is a 2015 New Zealand dark comedy horror supernatural film written and directed by Jason Lei Howden in his feature directorial debut.
 The film stars Milo Cawthorne, James Blake, Kimberley Crossman with Sam Berkley and Daniel Cresswel, follows the title teenage heavy metal band who acquire an ancient piece of sheet music and unwittingly summon an evil entity known as "The Blind One".

 Deathgasm premiered at South by Southwest on 14 March 2015, and was theatrically released in the United States on 2 October 2015 to positive reviews from critics.

 Plot

 After the institutionalization of his mother, teenager Brodie is forced to live with his Uncle Albert in Greypoint.
 However, Brodie's love for metal music clashes with Uncle Albert's strict Christian beliefs.
 To make matters worse, he faces constant bullying at school, particularly from his cousin David.
 Brodie's only solace comes from his geeky friends Dion and Giles.

 Everything changes when Brodie meets another metal enthusiast named Zakk, and the two form a band called Deathgasm.
 They are later joined by Dion and Giles, and together they embark on a musical journey.
 One day, Zakk convinces Brodie to explore an abandoned house in search of a legendary metal musician named Rikki Daggers.
 They stumble upon Daggers, who hands them a mysterious album before being killed by a man named Vadin.

 It turns out that Vadin is a member of a cult seeking the Black Hymn, an ancient piece of sheet music capable of summoning demons.
 When Brodie discovers the Black Hymn hidden inside the album, Deathgasm decides to play it.
 The song causes strange occurrences, including Uncle Albert's terrifying reaction.
 Brodie realises something is amiss and stops playing.

 Meanwhile, Brodie's romantic life takes an unexpected turn when the beautiful Medina shows interest in him.
 They go on a date, but Brodie's shyness prevents him from making a move.
 However, tensions arise when Zakk intercepts a note from Medina to Brodie and lies about his disinterest in her, culminating in a kiss between Zakk and Medina.